Vedant2812/fa22-cse110-lab4/expose/javascript/part2.md

     E - false
     F - true
 15. '==' compares two values and checks whether they are equal or not. '===' compares whether two values are equal and have the same data type or not.
+17. [2, 4, 6].
+We iterate through the input array [1, 2, 3] element by element.
+For each element, we call doSomething function on it that multiplies the value by 2.
+Leaving us with the output array newArr.
+This array was an empty array that has the outputs of doSomething(1), doSomething(2), doSomething(3) in it, so we get [2, 4, 6].